Evaluate Big Strategic Choices

 The financial perspective is a great place to start to evaluate big strategic choices and market potential.
 Use it as a checkpoint to ensure that it is worth the time and effort to keep your big bets moving forward.

-Do the finances make sense?
+Do the finances make sense for your strategic big bets?

 The Bottom Line

 No one said that designing a winning strategy, let alone one that includes a bold move or two, was easy.
 But it can be done and done well.
-Analyze your current position carefully and objectively; build in what you know about market opportunities and your competition; and allocate and invest the resources you will need to accomplish your goals.
+Analyze your current position carefully and objectively, build in what you know about market opportunities and your competition, and allocate and invest the resources you will need to accomplish your goals.

 To learn more about how to evaluate big strategic choices, download How Strategic Clarity Distinguishes High Performing Leaders